infamousjoeg/cyberark-inventory-scripts/README.md

 #### CredentialProviders.ps1

 Uses the CyberArk REST API to retrieve a list of all the Credential Providers registered to the Vault and outputs them to a CSV file called `CredentialProvidersInventory.csv`.

+#### CentralCredentialProviders.ps1

+**_Must be run from a Windows machine with .NET Framework installed._**

+Parses unique IP addresses from `APPAudit*.log` files present in the directory chosen by the end user.
+It also recursively searches all children directories.
+Outputs a CSV file called `<ComputerName>_CCPInventory.csv` with the IP addresses found.

 ## License